 Add Google Web Fonts to Your Website

 As we all know, there is often more than one way to accomplish the same thing.
 This is especially true when it comes to web design.
 There are right ways and wrong ways to do things, but there are also viable alternatives as well.
-A couple of weeks ago, I showed you how to add custom fonts to your website using @font-face.
+I showed you how to add custom fonts to your website using @font-face.
 As easy as that is, I am going to show you how to use an alternative, which is adding Google web fonts to your website.
 It is just as easy (some might say even easier) to add Google web fonts to your website.
 You won’t believe how easy it is to add custom fonts to your next web project.

 The interface itself isn’t that hard.
 I actually like how the interface is set up for you to choose which fonts you would like to use.
 You can preview each font at the size that you would like.
 You can also sort the selection by different parameters, such as what is popular, or what is trending.
 You can also view the entire family to see what the variations are before you decide o implement them on your site.
 This is excellent, because it saves you time and you get to see what each font will look like ahead of time, instead of using a trial-and-error method.